30 Best Practices for Preventing a Data Breach

 12. Limit access according to the principle of least privilege

 A fundamental IAM control is to limit user access according to the principle of least privilege, which means ensuring that users can only access information necessary to do their jobs.
-In a lot of ways, the focus of least privilege follows the old spy movie adage of taking a “need to know basis.”
+In a lot of ways, the focus on least privilege follows the old spy movie adage of taking a “need-to-know basis.”

-Many organizations struggle with this because complex, cloud-based ecosystems connect many different business-critical applications like enterprise resource planning (ERP) or electronic health record (EHR) platforms.
-Often, these applications use different definitions of user roles, which makes limiting access difficult.
+Many organizations struggle with this because complex, cloud-based ecosystems connect many different business-critical applications like Enterprise Resource Planning (ERP) or Electronic Health Record (EHR) platforms.
+These applications often use different definitions of user roles, making limiting access difficult.

 13. Enable multi-factor authentication